seq-lang/seq/CONTRIBUTING.md

 # Contributing to Seq

 Thank you for considering contributing to Seq!
 This document contains some helpful information for getting started.
 The best place to ask questions or get feedback is [our Gitter chatroom](https://gitter.im/seq-lang/Seq).
+For a high-level outline of the features we aim to add in the future, check the [roadmap](https://github.com/seq-lang/seq/wiki/Roadmap).

 ## An overview